How to Get a Two Nights Free Etihad Stopover in Abu Dhabi

 Etihad have 3 offers to choose from; this free two night stopover, 40% off at premium four and five star (participating) hotels in Abu Dhabi or a complimentary hotel near the airport if your flight connection time in Abu Dhabi is between 10 and 24 hours.
 You can read more about their offers here.

-How To Book Your Free Stopover Package
+How To Book Your Free Etihad Stopover in Abu Dhabi

 To book your free stopover package, first you need to book a multi-city flight with Etihad; either in Economy, Business or First class, connecting through Abu Dhabi.
 Then you select your stopover package based on how long you’re stopping in Abu Dhabi for – note that only (a maximum of) 2 nights are free.
 After this, you can check the availability of the hotels.